JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 That feeling when someone says, who wants to handle this?
 That pressure to say, I can.
 That's intentional.
 It's bait.
 You've gotten ahead in life by being the person that says yes, that trys to be helpful, but at the detriment to yourself.
 Be selfish with your time and attention.
 Whatever you have plans to do, is likely way more important than what someone else is trying to pressure you to do.

-Play Defense!
-Because otherwise you always get suckered.
+Play defense, because the feeling when you get suckered into a bunch of work you didn't realize you signed up for... feels pretty bad.

 #### 30. Gratitude
 And then remember how fortunate you are and be thankful for everything you have right now.
 I think you're at a stage of your career, where slow and steady progress makes the biggest difference.
 And then what sometimes helps is after a long day at work watch some Midwest Safety[^4] youtube videos, which can help remind you how lucky you are sometimes.